cbonoz/momentx/README.md

 BitcoinRPC

 ### What's next for MomentX
-We are gona go approach all the major league such as NBA, NFL, MLB, NHL and European soccer leagues to build out MomentX for everyone.
+We are gonna go approach all the major league such as NBA, NFL, MLB, NHL and European soccer leagues to build out MomentX for everyone.